Great Pilgrimage 90

 The Royal British Legion is recreating its 1928 pilgrimage to World War One battlefields for thousands of Legion members.

-A decade after the end of WW1, veterans and war widows visited the battlefields of the Somme and Ypres before marching to the Menin Gate in Ypres on 8 August 1928.
+A decade after the end of WW1, the British Legion (as it was then known) organised for veterans and war widows to visit the battlefields of the Somme and Ypres before marching to the Menin Gate in Ypres on 8th August 1928.

-Following the service, members will join spectators in the Great Square for an afternoon of comradeship with exhibitions and musical performances.
+Following the ceremony, members will join spectators in Ypres Market Square for an afternoon of comradeship, exhibitions and musical performances.

 Find out more